 Completing this rigorous and demanding training prepared me for my specialist role but also for the necessary on-going learning skills to keep abreast of scientific and other developments.

-I pride myself on bringing the latest thinking in pain to the person in front of me, offering them the best chance of moving on to live their best life.
-My role is to encourage, educate and empower.
+I pride myself on bringing the latest thinking in pain to you, the person in front of me, offering you the best in care so that you can live your best life.

-Over the past 10+ years, I have been pioneering Pain Coaching as an approach that embraces people’s strengths, the potential to improve their lives and to build wellness.
-The focus is always on what can be done and then how to move on using practical tools to achieve success.
+Over the past 15 years, I have been pioneering Pain Coaching as an approach that embraces people’s strengths, their potential to improve their lives and to build wellness.
+The focus is always on what can be done and then how to move forward using practical tools to achieve success.

 Helping society understand pain

 In 2015 I co-founded Understand Pain (UP) with singer and Rock Choir leader, Georgie Standage.
 Georgie came to see me because she had complex regional pain syndrome (CRPS).
 This is a terribly painful and challenging condition.
 Benefiting from practices and strategies based on the latest understanding of pain, Georgie told me that she wanted us to get together and create something to help others.
 UP was born.
 The purpose of UP was to share the modern messages about pain to give people understanding and hope.